Reviews You Can Rely On

 The last things to consider are ease of use features and included accessories vs. accessories that come as a separate purchase.
 The user interface varies from bike to bike; some show minimal information like battery level and power setting, while others include speed and other stats about your ride.
 Some models have an app to track your ride and adjust settings on your smartphone.

-While almost always available as aftermarket accessories, included perks like a headlight, tail light, fenders, and cargo racks are always nice.
-Many brands also offer additional accessories like baskets and kids' seats designed specifically to fit their models of bikes so you can customize your ride.
+While almost always available as aftermarket accessories, it included perks like a headlight, tail light, fenders, and cargo racks, which are nice additions.
+Many brands also offer additional accessories like baskets and kids' seats designed specifically to fit their bike models so you can customize your ride.
 Most bikes these days have a removable battery, which makes charging as simple as carrying the battery to the nearest outlet rather than having to haul the entire bike over.
-It could also be considered an additional security measure.
+It could also be considered an additional security measure or a way to lighten your bike while transporting it on a bike rack.

 Credit: Abriah Wofford